ayush0669/MyTube/README.md

 # MyTube

 ## For TEESTA Challenge
+>Problem Statement:
-## >Create a React Native Mobile App in which a user can search for a video using youtube API.
+>Create a React Native Mobile App in which a user can search for a video using youtube API.

 ### Setup:
 #### 1. Clone repository: